crossbanc/quickstarts/README.md

-Here is a sample quick start to training your own LLM or pull it to work or contribute to ours.
+Here is a sample quick start to training your own LLM or pull it to work on, contribute to or benchmark against ours.